GodSpeeD-17/STM32F103C8T6_BareMetal/ARCHITECTURE.md

 hardware reads/writes and sequencing.

 Macro syntax alone does not decide ownership.
-A selector macro belongs in the defines layer, a validation macro belongs in the defines/validation layer, and a raw register-layout macro belongs in the low-level or private hardware-near layer.
+A selector macro belongs in the defines layer, a validation macro belongs in the defines/validation layer, and raw field-placement knowledge belongs in the codec layer unless it is a direct register-map fact already owned by Core.

 Public configuration/request structures belong in the public driver layer unless there is a specific reason for another layer or related driver to depend on that